MrKahr/P4/DBL_Manual.md

 ```

 ### Actions
-As mentioned earlier, an action behaves somewhat similar to that of functions in many imperative languages.
+As mentioned in [Domain-specific Keywords](#domain-specific-keywords), an action behaves like functions in many imperative languages with the exception that they interact with Rules and their execution can be limited by States.
 They are intended as the primary method for a developer to modify the program state (we do not mean the State keyword).
 An action can take a list of parameters and return a value of a specified type.
 Both parameters and a return value are optional.